vikashdobhal/wp_rest_api/README.md

 # wp_rest_api
 This is a rest api project for getting country information like name, timezone, currency etc. I used to install Wordpress with Wp cli.
+Goto plugin folder and then check custom api plugin.
+I used for styling SCSS with gulp.js, this file is inside demo theme folder.